cjmcnally/Depriminus/README.md

 Depress-Minus is a mental health app which offers a personalized approach, some features include a journaling function and a daily wellness check.
 Whether you need an encouraging boost or seek professional therapeutic help, my app provides a safe and supportive space.

-Mainly used Dart, C++, NoSQL, and HTML.
+Mainly used Dart, C++, Firebase (NoSQL), and HTML.
 As well as Flutter for the package, and Android Studio for the android emulator, Figma for UI/UX design.

 Homepage Includes:
 - Wellness Check